"

 1.4.3: Receiver-related Miscommunication

-The responsibility of the receiver of a message is to be able to actively read or hear not only the message itself, but also to understand the nuances of that message in context.
-Say you were a relatively recent hire at a company and were in line for a promotion for the excellent work you’ve been doing lately, it’s 11:45am, you just crossed paths with your manager in the hallway, and she’s the one who said “I’m hungry” (to use our example from above).
+Say you are a relatively recent hire at a company and are vying for a promotion for the excellent work you’ve been doing lately.
+It’s 11:45am, you just crossed paths with your manager in the hallway, and she’s the one saying “I’m hungry” (to use the example from above).
 That statement is the primary message, which simply describes how the speaker feels.
-But if she says it in a manner that, with nonverbals (or secondary messages) such as eyebrows raised signalling interest in your response and a flick of the head towards the exit, suggests an invitation to join her for lunch, you would be foolish not to put all of these contextual cues together and see this as a professional opportunity worth pursuing.
-If you responded with “Enjoy your lunch!” your manager would probably question your social intelligence and whether you would be able to capitalize on opportunities with clients when cues lined up for business opportunities that would benefit your company.
-But if you replied, “I’m starving, too.
+However, if she says it in a manner that, with nonverbals as secondary messages such as eyebrows raised signalling interest in your response and a nod of her head towards the exit, implies an invitation to join her for lunch, you would be foolish not to add these cues and the context together to determine the correct course of action.
+This could well be a professional opportunity worth pursuing!
+If you respond instead with “Well, enjoy your lunch!” and proceed to have lunch alone at your desk, scrolling on your phone as you usually do, your manager would probably question your social intelligence.
+She would have good reason to wonder whether you would be able to capitalize on opportunities with clients when cues similarly line up for business opportunities that would benefit your company.
+However, if you reply, “I’m starving, too.
 May I join you for lunch?
-I know a great place around the corner,” you would be correctly interpreting auxiliary messages such as your manager’s intention to assess your professionalism outside of the traditional office environment.
+I’d like to try that place around the corner,” you would correctly interpret auxiliary messages such as your manager’s intention to assess your professionalism outside of the traditional office environment.

 Key Takeaway

-key iconBeing an effective professional involves knowing how to avoid miscommunication by upholding one’s responsibilities in the communication process towards the goal of ensuring proper understanding.
+key iconBeing an effective professional involves knowing how to avoid miscommunication by upholding one’s responsibilities in the communication process towards the goal of ensuring proper shared understanding.

 Exercise